-Key outcomes from TierraMar’s activities under the CLiP project were:
+Key outcomes from TierraMar’s activities under the CLiP project

 - The development of a baseline understanding of the problem of lost fishing gear in Vanuatu and the Solomon Islands,